 Early purchase options: Many providers will offer customers the ability to pay the original sticker price (in addition to other fees such as an upfront payment or early payment fee) to significantly save.

-Credit reporting: Ask if the provider reports payment progress to a credit bureau.
+Credit reporting: Some leasing providers like Koalafi report payment progress to a credit bureau.
 Credit reporting is a great way for your customer to establish and build their credit.

-Other borrower fees: Understand if the borrower is charged other fees, such as early repayment fee or an application fee.
+Other borrower fees: Borrowers may be charged other fees, such as an early repayment fee or an application fee.